Advanced Placement United

 Wikipedia entry on Citizens United v.
 FEC

 Wall Street Journal editorial on the Citizens United ruling.
-(Click on the top link on this Google Search to get to the editorial.)

 New York Times editorial on the Citizens United ruling.